Exodus 20 – The Ten Commandments

 c.
 Let not God speak with us, lest we die: In drawing back from direct dealing with God, Israel wanted Moses to be their mediator, fearing death if they did not have a mediator.

 i.
-Man’s desire for a mediator – someone to act as a go-between with us a God – is only good if it is fulfilled in Jesus Christ, for there is one God and one Mediator between God and men, the Man Christ Jesus (1 Timothy 2:5).
+Man’s desire for a mediator – someone to act as a go-between with us and God – is only good if it is fulfilled in Jesus Christ, for there is one God and one Mediator between God and men, the Man Christ Jesus (1 Timothy 2:5).

 3. (20) The purpose for this fear.